An In-Depth Guide to Finding the Best NFL Betting Sites

 - 3You're lost.

 For those of you that are just lost, we'll try and call your moms to come pick you up, but that's about all we can do.
 For numbers 1 and 2, we can help you today.
-We've put together a comprehensive guide to betting on the National Football League (NFL) and finding the right sports betting home for you and your unique needs.
+We've put together a comprehensive guide to betting on the National Football League (NFL) and finding the right online betting home for you and your unique needs.
 With all of the different choices available, it can be overwhelming trying to find the right fit while still making sure the site offers the bets you want, has a user-friendly platform, offers the best lines and bonus programs, and has a trustworthy and secure platform.

 What we've done is gone ahead and done the heavy lifting for you by vetting all of the major sites as well as some of the smaller niche sites that might be a great fit for you.
 We've compiled a list of our favorites here to get you started.